crpurcell/friendlyVRI/README.md

 * Apply the uv-coverage of the observations to the model to simulate an observation.

-The plotting window shows inputs, outputs an intermediate steps in the
+The plotting window shows inputs, outputs and intermediate steps in the
 process: model image, fast Fourier transform (FFT) of the model, plot of uv-coverage, filtered model FFT, synthesised beam and final observed image.